• Skip to main content

 Table of Contents[Hide][Show]

-I am fortunate that my husband is a sensational cook, although he doesn’t tend to put on his chef’s hat all that often.
-For special occasions and holidays, however, he will gladly don his apron emblazoned with the words “The Expert” and go to town in the kitchen.
+I am fortunate to have a husband who is a sensational cook, although he doesn’t tend to put on his chef’s hat all that often.

-Remember to save the shells from the crustaceans to make either lobster stock or shrimp stock afterward to follow-up this great dish with a delicious seafood-based soup of choice.
+Remember while preparing this dish to save the shells from the crustaceans to make lobster broth or shrimp stock later.

 Print